AadiS12/student/hacks/whackamole.md

     this.canvas = document.getElementById(canvasId); this.ctx = this.canvas.getContext('2d');
     this.rows = 4; this.cols = 4; this.holes = []; this.score=0; this.lives=3; this.running=false; this.spawnTimer=0; this.spawnInterval=900; this.high = parseInt(localStorage.getItem('whackHigh'))||0; this.level='medium';
     this.setupGrid(); this.bind(); this.updateUI(); this.loop = this.loop.bind(this);
+    // sensible defaults
+    this.defaultLife = 1200;
     this.loadAssets(); this.initAudio(); this.ensureAudioFiles();
+    // initial render so grid is visible before starting this.render();
   }
   initAudio(){ try{ const ac = new (window.AudioContext||window.webkitAudioContext)(); this.ac = ac; }catch(e){ this.ac = null; } }
   playTone(freq,dur, type='sine'){ if(!this.ac) return; const o = this.ac.createOscillator(); const g = this.ac.createGain(); o.type = type; o.frequency.value = freq; o.connect(g); g.connect(this.ac.destination); g.gain.value = 0.0001; o.start(); g.gain.exponentialRampToValueAtTime(0.2, this.ac.currentTime + 0.01); g.gain.exponentialRampToValueAtTime(0.0001, this.ac.currentTime + dur/1000); o.stop(this.ac.currentTime + dur/1000 + 0.02); }